tkadauke/tiny_mon/README.md

 - Link texts should not include HTML tags anymore
 - Check runs take about twice the time
 - Capybara expects correct CSS selector syntax

+### Version 0.2.0 to 0.3.0

+Version 0.3.0 is an upgrade to Rails 4 and a complete UI redesign.
+In addition to updating the code and the bundles, do the following steps:

+- Make sure you run Ruby 2.1.1.
+It is recommended you use RVM or rbenv for that.

 ## Contributing